MikheyevLab/EcoEvoUnit/projects/index.md

     <a href="Vdvj-Ecoevo"><img src="{{ site.url }}{{ site.baseurl }}/images/Vdvj-Ecoevo.jpg" alt="Vdvj-Ecoevo" width="600"></a>
     <figcaption>The two vilains of the story: V. jacobsoni and V. destructor (magnified 6x)</figcaption>
 </figure>
  Our project aims to tackle some of these questions using next-generation sequencing technology and genetic analysis of mite populations from their original and new hosts.
 We sequenced and assembled de novo the genome of both [_V. destructor_](https://www.ncbi.nlm.nih.gov/genome/937) and [_V. jacobosoni_ mite](https://www.ncbi.nlm.nih.gov/genome/62339?genome_assembly_id=342322) in order to quantify the structure of the parasite genomes and to identify which genes have evolved due to recent selection.
-The comparison of whole mite genome collected from their native range will allow to i) identify genetic mechanisms associated with the host switches by the mites, ii) detect historical signatures of selection after the host switch, iii) determine if gene flow has or still occured among populations and between mites species.
+The comparison of whole genome of mites collected from their native range will allow to i) identify genetic mechanisms associated with the host switches by the mites, ii) detect historical signatures of selection after the host switch, iii) determine if gene flow has or still occured among populations and between mites species.

+#### _Collaborators: Maeva and Sasha_

+### World biogeography and population genomics of an invasive mite

 Since _V. destructor_ has spread globally, it offers the opportunity to reconstruct a novel parasite spread and population evolution at large scale.
 For that we have started to build a [world mite collection](https://mikheyevlab.github.io/varroa-map/) with the help of numerous collabotors to retrace the history of _V. destructor_ populations using IM and ABC demographic models.

 From where did the invasive Varroa came from?
 What could be the size of the source population(s)?
 Are the invasive populations genetically connected?
 So many questions that we hope to answered, to be continued... :honeybee: :honeybee:

 #### _Collaborators: Maeva and Sasha_
-#### Key words: <span style="color:blue">whole genome sequencing, host switch, evolution, global demography</span>

 ### The hidden power within - studying the honey bee microbiome